DavidBrandao/DavidBrandao/README.md

   - Back-End (API/Contract)
   - Unit (Java and C#)

-📑 The projects are created by using page object model, supported by tools and frameworks.
+📑 The projects are created by using page object model and scenaries written in gherkin.

-📁 Test Libs: Capybara, Rspec HttParty, Savon.
+📚 Test Libs: Capybara, Rspec HttParty, Savon.

 🛠 Tools: Nunit, Junit and Appium.